cooperhewitt/d3-timeline-event-horizon/README.md

 * Try to be gentle if you look under the hood.
 Perhaps this is the optimal way to accomplish the functionality we're after with the timeline but somehow I doubt it.
-Elegance of code has been sacrificed in the short-term but getting a working demo out the door.
+Elegance of code has been sacrificed in the short-term in favour of getting a working demo out the door.

 * Patches and pull requests are welcome.